PreCyz/GitDiffGenerator/README.md

 **Example 1**

-If you want to create diff for Project1 and Project2 for last 12 days for _Anakin Skywalker_, create following setup in your _application.properties_:
+If you want to create diff for Project1 and Project2 for last 26 days for jedi master _Ki Adi Mundi_, create following setup in your _application.properties_:

 ```
-author=C3PO
+author=Ki Adi Mundi
 itemPath=/home/Vader/Path/to/git/diff/item
-projectPath=/home/Vader/Git/Project1,/home/Vader/Git/Project2
+projectPath=/home/Vader/Mustafar/Project1,/home/Vader/Mustafar/Project2
 minusDays=26
 ```
 *Explanation 1* Java + Linux == simple paths with slashes!
 *Explanation 2* For Linux there is no need to set _gitBashPath_.
-Program uses builtin bash.
+Program uses built-in bash.
 #####
 **Example 2**